Introduction

 Minimum Actions

-The next step will be, to use a suitable method of elastic analysis to analyse the frame for the actions.
+The next step is to use a suitable method of elastic analysis to analyse the frame for the actions.

 Elastic Analysis: Moment Distribution